-In the Tar Heel State, the laws and rules of the Division of Motor Vehicles call for annual inspections that preclude registration.
+In NC, the Division of Motor Vehicles requirements include annual inspections that preclude registration.
 In other words, NC state inspections must be passed before you can get on the road; you will not be allowed to renew your registration and get a sticker for your license tags until you get a satisfactory certificate of inspection.
 All vehicles must pass a NC vehicle safety inspection; furthermore, drivers who park their cars in 22 of the 100 NC counties must pass emissions testing, and this includes Raleigh, Durham, Chapel Hill, and the entire Research Triangle.

 NC Vehicle Safety Inspection

-If you live near North Hills or Glenwood Avenue, your car must pass both safety and emissions inspections, which must be completed within 90 days of the annual registration date.
+If you live near North Hills or Glenwood Avenue, your car must pass both safety and emissions inspections.
+And these inspections must be within 90 days of the annual registration date.
 The NC vehicle safety inspection applies to all vehicles with a single exception: classic models from 1983 and older do not fall under this requirement.
-It is up to you to find a licensed auto shop to conduct the NC vehicle safety inspection, which consists of establishing the proper mechanical functionality and condition of the following:
+It is up to you to find a licensed auto shop to conduct the NC vehicle safety inspection.

-As of November 2019, the NC vehicle safety inspection fee set by the DMV is $13.60 plus an additional $10 if your car has tinted windows.
-You may think that this is a simple inspection to pass, but you would be surprised to learn how many vehicles do not pass it each year; the brake system is a common technical issue in failed inspections.
-Should your car fail the vehicle safety inspection, bring it to Weatherspoon Automotive along with the report for brake repair or any other service that will allow you to pass.
+As of November 2019, the NC vehicle safety inspection fee set by the DMV is $13.60.
+Now there is an additional fee of $10 if your car has window tint.
+You may think that this is a simple inspection to pass.
+It’s surprising to learn how many vehicles do not pass it each year.
+The brake system is a common technical issue in failed inspections.
+Should your car fail the vehicle safety inspection, bring it to Weatherspoon Automotive for professional repair.We will have your auto repair complete and your vehicle reinspected in no time.
 There is no getting around NC state inspections in terms of safety; there are no waivers.

 Emissions Inspection: Part Of The NC Vehicle Safety Inspection

-As previously mentioned, if the registration address of your car is within 22 metropolitan counties designated for emissions inspections, your vehicle will have to pass a diagnostic to ensure that it complies with federal air quality standards set by the United States Environmental Protection Agency.
-Not all cars are required to undergo emissions testing; in general, gasoline-powered passenger vehicles and light trucks that have less than 70,000 miles on the odometer are exempt, but not from the safety portion of the inspection.
-There is also an exemption for diesel cars and those that are registered as work vehicles for farming purposes.
+The address on your registration could be within 22 metropolitan counties requiring emissions inspections.
+If so, your vehicle will have to pass a diagnostic to ensure that it complies with federal air quality standards set by the United States Environmental Protection Agency.
+Not all vehicles are require emissions testing.
+In general, gasoline-powered passenger vehicles and light trucks that have less than 70,000 miles on the odometer are exempt.
+But not from the safety portion of the inspection.
+There is also an exemption for diesel cars and those that have a vehicle registration identifying them as a work vehicles for farming purposes.
 Finally, if your car rolled out of the assembly before 1995, you do not have to worry about emissions testing.

 Compared To Other States, North Carolina’s Vehicle Safety Inspection Is Not As Strict With Regard To Emissions Testing: